worldiety/ioutil/README.md

 * Contains DataOutput and DataInput interfaces and implementations to conveniently work with byte order specific serialization of numbers and byte slices.
 * Provides support for reading and writing 24-, 40-, 48- and 56-bit uint and int support.
+* The ByteSeeker implements an in-memory io.Reader, io.Writer and io.Seeker.
+The missing io.WriteSeeker in the
+standard lib.